bahaidev/textbrowser/README.md

     by being able to use a natively stringifying version of Jamilih (once complete)

+1. URL (sorted) params keyed to indexHTML of page for caching

 1. Build library (for browser or Node) to utilize site.json file to add site-wide navigation bar headers, breadcrumbs, link rel=next/prev/contents/etc., sitemap, and page title (supplied